In Praise of Love (play): Adaptations & revivals

 In 1976, the play was filmed to great acclaim, with Alvin Rakoff directing for Anglia Television, and with Kenneth More and Claire Bloom in the lead roles.
 It was revived at the Chichester Festival Theatre in 2006 and at the Royal and Derngate Theatres, Northampton in 2011.
 It was broadcast as a Radio drama on BBC Radio 4 the same year.
 It has become a staple of repertory theatre seasons since.
+It was revived at the Orange Tree Theatre, Richmond, in summer 2025.